Bchex | News and Insights

 Q: What triggers adverse action?

 Any negative decision based on a background check triggers adverse action requirements.
+This includes decisions like not hiring, rescinding an offer, or limiting access based on screening results.

 Q: How long must I wait after pre-adverse action?

 Most organizations wait at least 5 business days, though longer is safer.
+This gives the applicant enough time to review the report, raise disputes, or provide additional context before a final decision is made.

 Q: Does adverse action apply to volunteers?